This page is part of the ONYX Performance Guide

 Intro

 This document captures the stock Kelly KLS7230S controller configuration used on the 72V ONYX.
-It preserves the exact factory parameter set exposed through the Kelly interface while documenting controller behavior that is not always visible in standard Kelly configuration tools.
+It preserves the exact factory parameter set exposed through the Kelly interface while documenting controller behavior that is not visible in standard Kelly configuration tools.

-The intent is to provide a reliable baseline for diagnostics, comparison, and controlled tuning without altering original data.
+The intent is to provide a reliable baseline for diagnostics, comparison, and controlled tuning without altering the original data.

 Summary